Topological quantum critical points in the extended Bose-Hubbard model

-\paragraph*{Discussion and outlook} We have shown that the recently discovered phenomenon of topological phases occurring at quantum critical points can be explored in the celebrated extended Bose-Hubbard model.
-These phases turned out to be topological states with gapless bulk excitations but, at the same time, localized edge states.
-Our analysis has further revealed how different kinds of TQCPs can be found by adjusting the Hamiltonian parameters.
-Moreover, our results suggest the presence of a common mechanism to achieve TQCPs.
-In particular, we have showed that a TQCP takes place between two fully gapped phases, one topological and one trivial, when they are both characterized by a finite value of the same string correlator denoting a similar type of long-range order.
-In this scenario, we have demonstrated that, at criticality, a finite higher energy charge gap is able to protects the localized edge states.
+\paragraph*{Discussion and outlook} We have shown that the recently discovered phenomenon of topological phases occurring at quantum critical points can be explored in the celebrated EBHM.
+The TQCPs are SPT phases with gapless bulk excitations but, at the same time, localized edge states.
+Our analysis has revealed how different kinds of TQCPs are found by adjusting the Hamiltonian parameters.
+Furthermore, we revealed that TQCPs take place between two fully gapped phases, one topological and one trivial, when they are both characterized by a finite value of the same string correlator denoting a similar type of long-range order.
+In this scenario, we have demonstrated that, at criticality, a finite charge gap is able to protects the localized edge states.
 In order to provide a reliable route towards the experimental investigation of TQCPs, we have proposed a detailed experimental setup involving trapped dysprosium atoms at ultracold temperatures.
-Here, on one hand, laser beams producing short lattice spacing can be employed to achieve the desired region of the phase diagram and, on the other hand, a quantum gas microscope with super-resolution techniques can allow for an accurate detection of TQCPs.\\Due to the fact that extended Bose-Hubbard Hamiltonians are of great relevance in different physical systems \cite{bruder,giamarchi, landig, asban, karpov}, we expect that our results can stimulate the study of TQCPs in a broad variety of research lines.
-Finally, as natural extensions of the present work, we believe that the investigation of TQCPs in fermionic systems, where the extra spin degrees of freedom can give rise to interesting topological states, might represent an intriguing topic.
-Moreover, we expect that the inspection of interesting Lattice Gauge Theories \cite{yuno} where topological phases exist may revel the presence of novel TQCPs. \paragraph*{Acknowledgments} We thank A. Dauphin, A. Montorsi and G. Palumbo for discussion.
-J. F., D. G-C., M. L. and L. B. acknowledge support from ERC AdG NOQIA, Spanish Ministry MINECO and State Research Agency AEI (“Severo Ochoa” Center of Excellence CEX2019-000910-S, Plan National FIDEUA PID2019-106901GB-I00/10.13039 / 501100011033, FPI), Fundaci\'o Cellex, Fundaci\'o Mir-Puig, Generalitat de Catalunya (AGAUR Grant No. 2017 SGR 1341, CERCA program, QuantumCAT U16-011424, co-funded by ERDF Operational Program of Catalonia 2014-2020), EU Horizon 2020 FET-OPEN OPTOLogic (Grant No 899794) and the National Science Centre, Poland (Symfonia Grant No. 2016/20/W/ST4/00314), Marie Sk\l odowska-Curie grant STREDCH No 101029393, “La Caixa” Junior Leaders fellowships (ID100010434), and EU Horizon 2020 under Marie Sk\l odowska-Curie grant agreement No 847648 (LCF/BQ/PI19/11690013, LCF/BQ/PI20/11760031, LCF/BQ/PR20/11770012).
+Here, on one hand, laser beams producing short lattice spacing can be employed to achieve the desired region of the phase diagram and, on the other hand, a quantum gas microscope with super-resolution techniques can allow for an accurate detection of TQCPs.\\Due to the fact that EBHMs are of great relevance in different physical systems \cite{bruder,giamarchi, landig, asban, karpov}, we expect that our results can stimulate the study of TQCPs in a broad variety of research lines. \paragraph*{Acknowledgments} We thank A. Dauphin, A. Montorsi, G. Palumbo, F. Pollmann and R.Verresen for discussion.
+J. F., D. G-C., M. L. and L. B. acknowledge support from ERC AdG NOQIA, Spanish Ministry MINECO and State Research Agency AEI (Severo Ochoa Center of Excellence CEX2019-000910-S, Plan National FIDEUA PID2019-106901GB-I00/10.13039 / 501100011033, FPI), Fundaci\'o Cellex, Fundaci\'o Mir-Puig, Generalitat de Catalunya (AGAUR Grant No. 2017 SGR 1341, CERCA program, QuantumCAT U16-011424, co-funded by ERDF Operational Program of Catalonia 2014-2020), EU Horizon 2020 FET-OPEN OPTOLogic (Grant No 899794) and the National Science Centre, Poland (Symfonia Grant No. 2016/20/W/ST4/00314), Marie Sk\l odowska-Curie grant STREDCH No 101029393, La Caixa Junior Leaders fellowships (ID100010434), and EU Horizon 2020 under Marie Sk\l odowska-Curie grant agreement No 847648 (LCF/BQ/PI19/11690013, LCF/BQ/PI20/11760031, LCF/BQ/PR20/11770012).
+D.G.-C. is supported by the Simons Collaboration on Ultra-Quantum Matter, which is a grant from the Simons Foundation (651440, P.Z.).
 T.L. acknowledges support from the Vector Stiftung and the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (Grant agreement No. 949431).
 T.P. and T.L. acknowledge support by the German Research Foundation (DFG) within FOR2247 under Pf381/16-1 and Bu2247/1, Pf381/20-1, FUGG INST41/1056-1.
 We acknowledge QUANT:ERA collaborative project MAQS for financial support.